Using Mergin Maps Input

 The active layer is shown just above the button bar:

-Tap the active layer and ensure it's set to trees:
+Tap the active layer and set it to trees:

 Notice how the form (e.g. species drop-down list) reflects how we configured the project in QGIS: